 What is an Emergency Evacuation Lift?

-BS9991 defines an evacuation lift as one which “has appropriate structural, electrical and fire protection and is capable of being taken under control by a trained and authorised person’.
+BS 9999 defines an evacuation lift as one that “has appropriate structural, electrical and fire protection and is capable of being taken under control by a trained and authorised person.”
+This definition highlights the key features that distinguish these lifts from normal passenger lifts: enhanced structural integrity, robust electrical systems, and dedicated fire protection measures.

 Emergency Evacuation Lift Operation